HlustikP/Imagy/README.md

 WIP
 # Windows
 - Use the VS Dev Console for the c++ library and another shell for the binding.
+- Download, compile and install the following libraries: `Boost Header-only`, `libpng`, `libjpeg-turbo`, `libwebp` and `zlib`.
+Header files should be copied into the `src/headers` directory, the compiled libraries into the `src/libs/PRESET` one.

 # Linux
 - ZLIB: `sudo apt-get install zlib1g-dev`